nihcas700/ExternalSort/README.md

 2. Prefer to use work stealing threadpool that ForkJoinPool framework introduced.

 ## [Details] Spark implementation
-Here, we used RDD to read the input file, sort the integers and coalesce'd it into a single partition in order to output entire data to a single output file.
+Here, we first used RDD to read the input file, sort the integers and coalesce'd it into a single partition in order to output entire data to a single output file.
+It performed very poorly, so we switched to using dataframe, the result of which is mentioned above.
+We are trying to find the reason behind RDD's poor performance in order to be able to further optimize it using Spark.